kvark/kvark.github.io/_posts/2021-10-17-framework-nixos.markdown

 #### Input

-There is an issue with touchpad on KDE: setting two-finger tap as right click (like in macOS) is currently malfunctioning, see (kde#408116)[https://bugs.kde.org/show_bug.cgi?id=408116].
+There is an issue with touchpad on KDE: setting two-finger tap as right click (like in macOS) is currently malfunctioning, see [kde#408116](https://bugs.kde.org/show_bug.cgi?id=408116).
 It's quite annoying, but not NixOS fault.

+There is no backlighting yet.
+Looking forward to a keyboard replacement that would get it, and maybe some full-sized up/down keys, in the future.

 ## Conclusion